samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 The salt MUST be unique each time you call the function unless verifying a password hash or deriving the same key.
 It SHOULD be randomly generated using a cryptographically secure pseudorandom number generator (CSPRNG).
 However, it MAY be deterministic and predictable if random generation is not possible.

 The `spaceCost`, `timeCost`, and `parallelism` MUST be carefully chosen to avoid denial-of-service and user frustration whilst ensuring adequate protection against password cracking.
-See the {{choosing-the-parameters}} section for more information.
+See the {{choosing-the-cost-parameters}} section for more information.

 For password hashing, it is RECOMMENDED to use a `length` of 128 or 256 bits.
 For key derivation, it is RECOMMENDED to use a `length` of at least 128 bits.